Stay up to date

-For example, an API call with parameters using value (ID) associated with the resource i.e., /customers/user/john/profile.
+For example, an API call with parameters using value (ID) associated with the resource i.e.

-API in this case did not check current user permissions and allowed the call through.
+and so on.
+If the API does not check current user permissions and allows the current call through the current user shall access Lisa and Peter user profiles.
 Based on the user permissions, the resulting access would relate to horizontal or vertical privilege escalation vulnerability.

 How to prevent broken object level authorization?

 The following mitigations should act as a defensive measure against broken object level authorization vulnerability.

 - A stricter access control policy coupled with the use of random and unpredictable user ID values that are hard to guess.